Whether it’s college coursework, paying bills, or setting doctor’s appointments, even the best of us procrastinate from time to time.

 The thought of setting aside a regular amount of income every month can be a daunting prospect for some families—and understandably so.

-However, there is no minimum payment or regular payment required to open a CollegeCounts 529 account.
-Pay as much as you can as often as you can, without putting pressure on your monthly budget.
+However, there is no minimum or regular contribution required to open a CollegeCounts 529 account.
+Contribute as much as you can as often as you can, without putting pressure on your monthly budget.

 If you choose not to make regular contributions, though, we recommend looking into gift options for birthdays and holidays.